iamvickynguyen/Synthtax/README.md

 ## TODO

-1. Grammmar file (fix bug empty string)
+1. Debug IF
-2. See what ANTLR4 generates for the AST
+2. Implement AST.
+Print C++ syntax
-3. Write semantic checks
+3. Write functions to generate Osicalltors and play sound with `RTAudio`
-4. IR or generate a C++ file? because I need `RTAudio` library to play sound
+4. Documentation